 There are additional methods necessary to successfully connect the Device Control to its Device Service and the Device Manager.
-They are only for J/XFS internal use and are only briefly outlined here:
+They are only for J/XFS internal use and are only briefly outlined here.
+These methods must not be called by applications although this is not enforced void connectionFailure();